 Dig into your recipe books and find what fit’s your truck’s concept the best.
 Every region of the world or style of cuisine has its own hearty, comforting slow-cooked favorites.
 If you don’t currently have any on the menu, consider adding some fall specials.
 Customers will love to stop by to grab a dish that will help break the new chill in the air.

+The first of our fall food truck menu tips is to add to your beverage list.
 If you haven’t heard, beverage sales are great way for food trucks to boost their bottom line.
 Everyone wants something to drink.
 In the summer, consumers love smoothies, milkshakes, ice teas and cold sodas.
 In the fall most people turn to something else to quench their thirst.

 Think about coffees, teas, and hot chocolates, throw in some seasonal ingredients such as pumpkin spice to tie into the fall season.
 Don’t just write off beverages as a throw in for your menu, consider what might pair perfectly with some of your customers favorite fall dishes.